joshraphael/vscode-rascript/README.md

 - Make

 ## Quickstart
-to start install all dependencies using `npm install`.
-Once installed the extension should be available to run in VSCode by pressing F5 to launch a new window running the code.
+To start, install all dependencies using `npm install`.
+Once installed the extension should be available to run in VSCode by pressing F5 to launch a new window running the extension.

 ## Feature Highlights
 - Syntax Highlighting - Custom RAScript syntax highlighting using TextMate.